ANSI Issuing Another Standard Slip Test Method for Flooring Materials

 Static methods such as B101.1 have long been considered by leaders in the field to be of little use in assessing pedestrian safety.
 They can tend to give deceptively high COF results for some very slippery floors, leading to investment in flooring that later causes slip and fall injuries and litigation as well as increased possibility of fraud.

 The difference between A137.1 and B101.3 has been discussed elsewhere in this blog.
-Of the two, we recommend B101.3 for assessing safety.
+Of the two, we don’t recommend either for assessing safety.
 Using A137.1 gives a higher probability of achieving the 0.42 minimum, and is preferred by some partly for that reason.

 Considerations other than DCOF rating.
 Note that exceeding the 0.42 minimum does not mean that the floor is safe.
 The new standard mentions 13 variables that, in addition to DCOF rating, affect slip risk.
 There is no discussion of how to allow for them.
 How can the flooring buyer or specifier solve this problem?
 We have discussed that in an article in Construction Specifier’s Magazine.
 We recommend the use of pendulum skid tester test results, which have specific safety standards (minimum Pendulum Test Values of as low as 12 to as high as 55) for many different situations — not just “one size fits all.”
 Categories such as dry areas, ramps, bathrooms, commercial kitchens, and swimming pool decks are included.